CMCC-Foundation/OceanAnalyticsLab/download/README.md

 sub-setting of the domain, it means that the download file will contain only the region indicated in the working domain.

-Each infustrucure require a different format for the working domain.
+Each infrastructure requires a different format for the working domain.
 The formatting of the working domain in accordance with the specifications of the specific infrastructure will be performed automatically.